 Four hours.
-Prerequisites: Either COM 2400 or COM 3210 or COM 3360 or permission of instructor, and successful completion of coursework that satisfies Effective Communication SLOs A & B. Students are introduced to quantitative and qualitative research methodologies used by communication professionals and researchers.
+Prerequisites: Either COM 2400 or COM 3210 or COM 3360 or permission of instructor.
+Students are introduced to quantitative and qualitative research methodologies used by communication professionals and researchers.
 The course focuses on proper application of methodologies and interpretation of data.